THE CHURCH OF THE HOLY TRINITY

 BEGINNINGS

 In keeping with its official name, The Church of the Holy Trinity, Rittenhouse Square, has always been closely linked with the life of its neighborhood in the heart of Center City Philadelphia.
 It was founded at the moment when urban development, which had moved westward from the Delaware River, reached the southwestern of the four squares laid out in William Penn’s original plan.
-A group of prosperous merchants and professional men first met in 1855 to plan formation of a new Episcopal parish near the square.
+A group of prosperous merchants and professional men first met in 1855 to plan formation of a new Episcopal parish near the square, which could serve as a community hub for the growing residential neighborhood.
+The founders, many of whom were Quakers and parishioners from neighboring Episcopal congregations, wanted to create a new church that followed simple liturgies and emphasize preaching, which was unique for the surrounding Episcopal churches in Philadelphia.
+The cornerstone was laid in 1857.

-Also in keeping with the founders’ vision, they selected as its first rector the Rev. Alexander H. Vinton of Boston, a leading low church figure.
-With the church building still under construction, Vinton began his tenure on November 28, 1858 by preaching morning and afternoon services in the Parish Building located directly to the west along Walnut Street.
+Because this was a new church, and not an expansion of an exisiting congregation, while the building was still under construction, they selected their first rector, The Rev. Alexander H. Vinton of Boston, a leading low church figure.
+Vinton began on November 28, 1858 by preaching morning and afternoon services in the Parish Building located directly to the west along Walnut Street.
 Inaugural services in the new church were held on March 27, 1859.

 A HISTORY